blocksds/sdk/docs/porting-guide.rst

 You are free to modify the Makefile to make it work like before, but you can also use the annotations in ``<nds/ndstypes.h>``:

-Work in BlocksDS:
+Names that work in BlocksDS:

 - ``*.dtcm.*``:  ``DTCM_DATA``, ``DTCM_BSS``
 - ``*.itcm.*``: ``ITCM_CODE``
 - ``*.twl.*``: ``TWL_CODE``, ``TWL_DATA``, ``TWL_BSS``

-Don't work in BlocksDS, you need to use the annotations:
+Names that don't work in BlocksDS, you need to use the annotations:

 - ``*.arm.*``: ``ARM_CODE``
 - ``*.thumb.*``: ``THUMB_CODE``